 Affordability of tuition and fees was a bright spot at Radford University, which came in at No. 5 statewide in that category.
 It took the No. 2 spot among schools on our list in terms of its average net price for middle-income students, and low-income students paid a lower average net price at Radford than at all but six other colleges in the state.

 Even though its catalog offers a smaller total number of available degree programs than some of the other schools on our list, Radford students have access to no fewer than eight of the 10 most popular degree programs in Virginia.
-Radford was also the only school among our top 10 to list criminal justice as its top major, which may suggest enhanced networking opportunities for aspiring members of law enforcement and criminal justice professions.
+Radford was also the only school among our top 10 to list criminal justice as its top major, which may suggest enhanced learning opportunities for aspiring members of law enforcement and criminal justice professions.

 Better known as Virginia Tech, our No. 6 school scored some top-five rankings in a few important categories.
 It placed No. 2 in the state for its vast variety of available degree programs, and its retention and graduation rates ranked No. 3 and No. 4 statewide respectively.
 More than 87 percent of Virginia Tech graduates repaid their student loan balances within three years, according to the NCES.